goldstrike77/ansible-role-linux-kibana/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs Kibana on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
-Kibana is an open source data visualization dashboard for Elasticsearch.
-It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
-Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of data.
+Kibana is the 'K' in the ELK Stack, the world’s most popular open-source log analysis platform, and provides users with a tool for exploring, visualizing, and building dashboards on top of the log data stored in Elasticsearch clusters.
+Kibana’s core feature is data querying and analysis.
+Using various methods, users can search the data indexed in Elasticsearch for specific events or strings within their data for root cause analysis and diagnostics.
+Based on these queries, users can use Kibana’s visualization features which allow users to visualize data in a variety of different ways, using charts, tables, geographical maps and other types of visualizations.

+## Logging vs Monitoring
+The key difference between the Grafana and Kibana.
+Grafana is designed for analyzing and visualizing metrics such as system CPU, memory, disk and I/O utilization.
+Grafana does not allow full-text data querying.
+Kibana, on the other hand, runs on top of Elasticsearch and is used primarily for analyzing log messages.
+If you are building a monitoring system, both can do the job pretty well, though there are still some differences that will be outlined below.
+If it’s logs you’re after, for any of the use cases that logs support - troubleshooting, forensics, development, security, Kibana is your choice.

 ## Requirements
 ### Operating systems
+This Ansible role installs Kibana on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
 This role will work on the following operating systems:

   * CentOS 7